 A very powerful feature of Builder is targeting and segmentation - showing different content to different audiences.
 We support this server-side optimized for various frameworks and platforms.
 For instance, for Shopify we generate code like:

 Most split testing tools impact performance, as they need to first determine which variation of content to deliver to the visitor before the page can load.
-Builder A/B tests do not impact performance.
+Builder A/B tests, on the other hand, do not impact performance in any significant way.

 Our A/B testing runs server-side.
 We are able to do this because Builder can control whole sections of content, including using your custom code components.